 I know many people come into the world of affiliate marketing thinking that they could make a lot of cash by just promoting big brands, but in reality, it’s not that simple.
 However, the process can be simplified if things are done in order.

 To sum up, keep these in mind when you are joining Commission Junction or any other networks for that matter.

 - Make sure you have an optimized website.
-Invest on WordPress hosting and install the necessary plugins to make it visible and user friendly.
+Invest in WordPress hosting and install the necessary plugins to make it visible and user-friendly.

-- Research your niche from every aspects – i.e. the industry itself, advertisers profiles, the audience behaviors – delivering all this information in your own voice will make you look like an expert.
+- Research your niche from every aspect – i.e. the industry itself, advertisers profiles, the audience behaviors – delivering all this information in your own voice will make you look like an expert.

 - Create content that is relevant to your niche first BEFORE applying for any programs.
 This proves to the advertisers that you know what you are talking about.

 - Lastly, allow time for traffic to grow on your site.
 Keep learning and improve what’s lacking.
 Remember, Rome wasn’t built in a day.

 I hope that this detailed walk-through has provided some insights as to how you’re going to monetize as a new publisher with Commission Junction affiliate programs.
 If you need more step-by-step training, please take a look at my recommended business platform to see how it can benefit your online venture.